SverreNystad/besieged/README.md

 ### Android

-To start the game on Android one needs to run the APK file of the Besieged project.
-This can either be done by generating this your self or genereting it with tools like Android Studio
+To start the game on Android you need to run the APK file of Besieged.
+This can either be done by generating this yourself or with tools like Android Studio.
-When one have the APK file one can then run it on an emulator or on any android device by executing the file.
+When you have the APK file you can run it on an emulator or on any Android-device by executing the file.

 ### Generating APK in Android Studio